-Peter Emch of Huddleston, Virginia, started his foundation in 2007 to support the autistic community and animal sheltering.
-He and his wife, Merope Pavlides, share a commitment to family and a love of animals.
-Before they had children, including a son with autistic spectrum disorder, their family consisted of a pack of three dogs.
-“After I retired, we wanted to find a way to give back to both endeavors,” Peter recalls.
-“I wanted to leave something lasting for our kids and I realized that a foundation would be a good way to accomplish my goal.”
+Before they had children, including a son with autistic spectrum disorder, Peter Emch and his wife, Merope Pavlides of Huddleston, Virginia, had a “family” of three rescued dogs.
+So, when Emch decided to establish a foundation in 2007, he and Pavlides chose to focus on supporting the autistic community and animal sheltering.
+“After I retired, we wanted to find a way to give back to both endeavors,” Emch recalls.
+“I wanted to leave something lasting for our kids, and I realized that a foundation would be a good way to accomplish my goal.”

-At first, the Emch Foundation got involved through Cure Autism Now/Autism Speaks and funded individual clinical research projects specified in their grant awards.
+At first, The Emch Foundation got involved through Cure Autism Now/Autism Speaks and funded individual clinical research projects specified in their grant awards.
 They soon realized, however, that their foundation could also fill an unmet need.
-“We found that there were plenty of people focused on autism in children and there was a perception in the media that autism was a childhood condition,” Peter explains.
+“We found that there were plenty of people focused on autism in children, and there was a perception in the media that autism was a childhood condition,” Emch explains.
 “There was virtually no realization that autistic kids grow up to become autistic adults.
 And although there certainly should be clinical research on autistic kids, there wasn’t enough focus on autism’s impact on adults.
-So we shifted our philanthropy toward what’s happening with this population as it ages, leaving high school and transitioning to their 20s and 30s.”
+So we shifted our philanthropy toward what’s happening with this population as it ages, leaves high school, and transitions to their 20s and 30s.”

-Peter and Merope feel lucky that their own son has cleared these hurdles.
-“Our son is off at college, living on his own,” Peter reports.
+Emch and Pavlides feel lucky that their own son has cleared these hurdles.
+“Our son is off at college, living on his own,” Emch reports.
 “We’re proud of him.
 He’s been able to be included in the community.
 But we have friends who haven’t experienced any of this.
 Some of them are having a really rough time.”
-To help other families coping with autism, Peter and Merope established a website, www.autismafter16.com that serves as a clearinghouse for information on autism research, service providers, housing, employment, finance and other issues of concern for autistic adults and their families.
+To help other families coping with autism, the couple have established a website, www.autismafter16.com that serves as a clearinghouse for information on autism research, service providers, housing, employment, finance, and other issues of concern for autistic adults and their families.
 In addition, the foundation also funds organizations such as the Southwest Autism Research & Resource Center (SARRC).
-“We spend a lot of time looking at models of service provision and employment,” says Merope.
+“We spend a lot of time looking at models of service provision and employment,” says Pavlides.
 “I’m impressed with the work at SARRC.
 The organization was started in Phoenix by parents and clinicians and they pushed into adult services long before other people did.
 We tend to look for organizations like SARRC that are doing work that can be replicated elsewhere.
 With one in 88 individuals diagnosed as autistic, it’s not enough to have one model program—we need programs that can be duplicated in communities across the U.S.”

-With so much work going into their philanthropy, Peter says he turned to Foundation Source in order to maintain his focus: “I don’t know foundation law and I have no interested in paperwork,” he says.
+With so much work going into their philanthropy, Emch says he turned to Foundation Source in order to maintain his focus: “I don’t know foundation law, and I have no interested in paperwork,” he says.
 “That’s why we turned to Foundation Source.
 Foundation Source gives me the peace of mind that someone is doing my tax return and other paperwork, not letting me run afoul of any of the laws, all of which allows me to think more about my philanthropy.”
 That steady attention to the issues has paid off in significant impact.
-“We have helped families through the website and through the foundation,” Peter observes.
-“We see some progress being made on the clinical side and we understand autism better than we did in 2007.”
+“We have helped families through the website and through the foundation,” Emch observes.
+“We see some progress being made on the clinical side, and we understand autism better than we did in 2007.”

 Of course, much work is still required.
-“We want to advance the dialogue about autism—not only its causes but also best practices,” says Merope.
+“We want to advance the dialogue about autism—not only its causes but also best practices,” says Pavlides.
 And it’s the best practices component that is especially lagging.
 “The field has evolved to acknowledging that we don’t really have a handle on best practices for adults.”
-As the Emch Foundation continues its mission, that day may soon come.
+As The Emch Foundation continues its mission, that day may soon come.